 I’ve been brewing these ideas for a few weeks, and am finally getting to a place where I’m ready to get moving.
 Here are some questions that I’ve been sitting with and thinking about:

 Folks often say that your busy-ness is your own fault.
 If you’re too busy, you need to streamline and say no to more things.
 The thing is that I don’t do a lot of outside things.
 I am not writing a cookbook.
 I don’t have any big projects going.
 But, I do have a full life with work, six kids, a home, and homeschooling.

 What’s on my plate is what’s on my plate.
 I’m not going to eliminate these very key, important elements in my life.

 Conclusion: Since I don’t have extra things to cross off my list, I simply need to do better with the time I have.

 Though I’ve been sleeping, or so it seems, I’ve still been dreaming.
 Dreaming big, my friends!
 I’ve got dreams and goals for the year.

-We’ve all heard about all kinds of ways to set goals — and I walked into the new year with my hot little goals list in hand, however, one resource that is helping me think differently about my goals is the Push Goal Planner from Chalene Johnson.
-I downloaded her free planner at the start of the year, but it took me two weeks before I dug into it.
+We’ve all heard about all kinds of ways to set goals — and I walked into the new year with my hot little goals list in hand, however, one method that helps me tremendously is one that I teach in my workshops.

-Chalene’s focus is on push goals.
-Basically, “a push goal is that thing that, if achieved, would make all (or most) of the others possible”.
+Basically, a focus goal is that thing that once achieved, would make all (or most) of the other goals on your list possible or easier.
 It’s not necessarily the most important, but it’s that lead domino that can enable the others to fall.